 It’s important to understand that there are time limitations when it comes to filing original workers’ compensation claims or claims to receive additional benefits.
 In Iowa, you must notify your employer about your injury within 90 days of the accident or when you knew or should have known that work was causing an injury due to the repetitive nature of your job.

-Additionally, if there has been a change of condition in your situation (physical or economic) since the case was settled or went to hearing and you have not closed your case, you may be able to receive additional disability benefits.
-You must file with the Iowa Workers Compensation Agency for a Review-Reopening of your case within three years of the last payment of benefits.
+Additionally, if there has been a change of condition in your situation (physical or economic) since the case was settled or went to the hearing and you have not closed your case, you may be able to receive additional disability benefits.
+You must file with the Des Moines & Urbandale, Iowa Workers Compensation Attorneys for a Review-Reopening of your case within three years of the last payment of benefits.
 The change in condition must be related to the original injury (for example, a worsening of an original injury, or an additional condition that developed later as a result of the original injury).

 Coverage for Occupational Diseases